Measurement of the Ratio of Partial Branching Fractions of Inclusive $\overline{B} \to X_u \ell \overline{\nu}$ to $\overline{B} \to X_{c} \ell \overline{\nu}$ and the Ratio of their Spectra with Hadronic Tagging: Event Reconstruction

 If the slow pion originates from a $D^*$ decay $M^2_{\textrm{Miss}}(D^*)$ is expected to be consistent with zero.
 If the slow pion does not originate from the decay of a $D^*$ the incorrectly estimated $D^*$ four vector leads to negatively skewed $M^2_{\textrm{Miss}}(D^*)$ values.
 We veto events with $M^2_{\textrm{Miss}}(D^*) > -2 \gevv$.

 Finally, we consider the missing mass squared of the event reconstructed using the full $X$ system defined as

 where we constrain the energy of the $B_{\textrm{tag}}$ in the c.m. frame to half the c.m. energy.
 For prompt semileptonic events $M^2_{\textrm{Miss}}$ should be consistent with zero.
-For $\BXclnu$ events and other backgrounds a skew towards positive values is observed.
+For $\BXclnu$ events and other backgrounds in the extraction of $\BXulnu$ a skew towards positive values is observed.
 We impose the requirement $|M^2_{\textrm{Miss}}| < 0.43 \gevv$, which has been optimized to minimize the total experimental uncertainty on the measurement of the ratio of partial branching fractions for $\lepp > 1.0 \gev$.

 Particle identification efficiencies have been investigated in dedicated control mode studies: we correct the identification efficiency in MC for $e^+, \mu^+, K^+, \KS, \pi^{\pm}_{\textrm{slow}}$ particles and the $\pi^+, K^+ \to e^+, \mu^+, (K^+)$ fake rates.